Llanthomas Castle Mound: Motte and Bailey Castle architecture

 The majority of Motte and Bailey castles, had a mound less than 5m in height, as is Llanthomas Castle Mound.

-Nearly a millennium after the construction of Llanthomas Castle Mound the only above ground wood is a self-seeded Hawthorn tree.
+Nearly a millennium after the construction of Llanthomas Castle Mound the only above ground wood is a self-seeded hawthorn tree.
 The evidence of the castle today consists of the motte, the ditch and buried walls.
 The walls underpinned the wooden fence surrounding the bailey (along Llanthomas lane) and near the top of the ditch "all the way down to the brook" (on the north/north-west side).

 The typical enclosed bailey was often kidney/pear shaped, where the narrower end wrapped around the motte.
 The bailey will have included the living quarters for the garrison of soldiers/archers and perhaps the family of the Lord of the manor (and servants).
 The bailey contained facilities to sustain a military settlement.
 For example, kitchens, halls, workshops, forges, armouries, stables, barns for livestock, storage areas and a chapel.

-A bailey covered a considerable land area, and may have used much of the level land from Llanthomas Castle Mound along the single carriageway section of Llanthomas lane in the direction of Llanigon.
-An ordnance survey map (see above) shows that the field that wrapped around the tumulus was fully enclosed by Digeddi brook and Llanthomas lane.
-The field was used as a grazing meadow and was called Bailey Court.
-In recent times the field has been split into multiple private plots/dwellings.
+A bailey covered a considerable land area, and may have used much of the level land from Llanthomas Castle Mound along the single carriageway section of Llanthomas lane (the C74) in the direction of Llanigon.
+An Ordnance Survey map (see above) shows that the area that wrapped around the tumulus was fully enclosed by Digeddi brook and Llanthomas lane.
+As recently as the 1980's the area at the base of the motte and to the east was used for grazing sheep and was called Bailey Court.
+In recent times Bailey Court has been split into private dwellings and agricultural land.
 Traces of a possible site for a kitchen area within the bailey has been found about 50m to the south-east of the motte.
 Digeddi brook (a tributary of the River Wye) runs along the base of the ditch offering a vital natural resource for any military settlement.